 Types of meteorites

-The minerals which make up the bulk of meteorite composition include seven common Earth minerals and three found only in meteorites:
+The minerals which make up the bulk of meteorite composition include seven common Earth minerals or mineral groups and two found only in meteorites:

 - olivine - magnesium iron silicate

 - pyroxene (hypersthene, bronzite) - iron magnesium silicate

 - plagioclase feldspar - calcium sodium aluminium silicate

 - troilite - iron sulphide

 - serpentine - magnesium iron silicate with water

 - schreibersite - iron nickel phosphide was first found only in meteorites but has now also been found on Earth.